 Generali travel protection plans come with Medical and Dental coverage – and if you buy a Generali Premium plan within 24 hours of making your final trip payment, pre-existing medical conditions can be covered.

-All it takes is one slip on a wet stone path for a fraction of the trip cost you might pay for a travel insurance plan to look like an incredible bargain.
+All it takes is one slip on a wet stone path for a travel insurance plan to look like an incredible bargain.

 As mentioned at the top, fear of illness is not a covered reason for cancelling your trip under virtually any travel insurance plan you can buy.
 Most plans only cover specific reasons or “named perils” that can cause you to cancel.
 For example, our plans cover expenses or losses for around 20 different types of events that commonly cause travelers to cancel their travel plans.
 Those covered reasons are just as important to consider in a post-pandemic travel world.